HadenHiles/JavascriptTodoList-PLA/README.md

 ## Running
 - `npm install` to setup dependencies
-- `npm run start` to fire up the express server
+- `npm run start` to fire up the express server with nodemon
 - Visit (http://localhost:8080)